flintlib/python-flint/README.md

 Installation
 ------------

-Currently python-flint supports CPython versions 3.10-3.13.
-For Windows (x86-64) or OSX (x86-64 or arm64) or Linux (x86-64 `manylinux_2_17`) there are CPython binary wheels for python-flint on PyPI.
+Currently python-flint supports CPython versions 3.11-3.13 and 3.13t (free-threaded) and provides binaries on PyPI for the following platforms:

+- Windows (x86-64)
+- MacOS (x86-64, arm64)
+- Linux (manylinux: x86-64, aarch64)

 For these platforms python-flint can be installed simply with `pip`

     pip install python-flint

 Alternatively python-flint can be installed using `conda`

     conda install -c conda-forge python-flint

-It is also possible to use python-flint with some PyPy versions.
-Binary wheels are not provided for this on PyPI but can be installed with conda.

 Build from source
 -----------------